 This is the second painting in the series in progress, called "Stevens Mill".
 I could have called the series "The Mill With Two Names", since it is also known as Warrick's Mill, but I believe the mill house pictured above is the original structure.
 The watercolor is based upon a pencil sketch that I made around 1980.

-This is the first of a planned series of four or five paintings called "Steven's Mill", based upon an actual mill in Wayne County.
+This is the first of a planned series of four or five paintings called "Steven's Mill", which was an actual mill in Wayne County.
 The series will be based on photographs and a sketch that I made around 1975.
 The child who modeled for this one would be around fifty years old now.

 The silo is made of terra-cotta, and its dark courses are glazed smooth, so it shimmers when you move past it.
 It is a real silo, located in Goldsboro, NC.
 I am making some changes to the original painting, to be posted in the near future, but I have two 3/4 size giclée prints of the image above for sale at half price.